 This course will provide you with opportunities to survey, select, and use children's literature in elementary schools.
 The course includes various authors and illustrators in such genres as the oral tradition, fantasy, realistic and historical fiction, poetry, and the picture book.
 Prerequisite: Program Admission.
 (TR)

-LDE 2402 LANDSCAPE DESIGN 3 cr. hrs.
+LDE 2402 LANDSCAPE DESIGN - Deleted